Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 On the protocol control level, SRT does not encrypt packet headers.
 Therefore it has some vulnerabilities similar to TCP {{RFC6528}}:

-- a peer tells a counterpart its public IP during the handshake that is visible to any attacker,
+- A peer tells a counterpart its public IP during the handshake that is visible to any attacker.
-- an attacker may potentially count the number of SRT processes behind a Network Address Translator (NAT) by establishing multiple SRT connections and tracking the ranges of SRT Socket IDs.
+- An attacker may potentially count the number of SRT processes behind a Network Address Translator (NAT) by establishing multiple SRT connections and tracking the ranges of SRT Socket IDs.
 If a random Socket ID is generated for the first connection, subsequent connections may get consecutive SRT Socket IDs.
-Assuming one system runs only one SRT process, for example, then an attacker can estimate the number of systems behind a NAT,
+Assuming one system runs only one SRT process, for example, then an attacker can estimate the number of systems behind a NAT.
-- similarly, the possibility of attack depends on the implementation of the initial sequence number (ISN) generation.
-If an ISN is not generated randomly for each connection, an attacker may potentially count the number of systems behind a Network Address Translator (NAT) by establishing a number of SRT connections and identifying the number of different sequence number "spaces", given that no SRT packet headers are encrypted,
+- Similarly, the possibility of attack depends on the implementation of the initial sequence number (ISN) generation.
+If an ISN is not generated randomly for each connection, an attacker may potentially count the number of systems behind a Network Address Translator (NAT) by establishing a number of SRT connections and identifying the number of different sequence number "spaces", given that no SRT packet headers are encrypted.
-- an eavesdropper can hijack existing connections only if it steals the IP and port of one of the parties.
-If some stream addresses an existing SRT receiver by its SRT socket ID, IP, and port number, but arrives from a different IP or port, the SRT receiver ignores it,
+- An eavesdropper can hijack existing connections only if it steals the IP and port of one of the parties.
+If some stream addresses an existing SRT receiver by its SRT socket ID, IP, and port number, but arrives from a different IP or port, the SRT receiver ignores it.
 - SRT has a certain protection from DoS attacks, see {{handshake-messages}}.

 There are some important considerations regarding the encryption feature of SRT:

-- The SEK must be changed at an appropriate refresh interval to avoid the risk associated with the use of security keys over a long period of time,
+- The SEK must be changed at an appropriate refresh interval to avoid the risk associated with the use of security keys over a long period of time.
 - The shared secret for KEK generation must be carefully configured by a security officer responsible for security policies, enforcing encryption, and limiting key size selection.